 As we consider the world in which we live and the ungodly behaviour of many in the corridors of power today, we can give thanks that God is always in control of our lives, and the sovereign ruler of all, just as He was during the time when Israel returned to Jerusalem, to rebuild their Temple.

 Another wonderful truth is that God can use the most unusual people and the most difficult situations in the fulfilment of His plans and purposes.
 In times past He used men like Pharoah and Herod, Nebuchadnezzar and Cyrus the Great.
 He even uses the enemy of our soul to forward His purposes and plans, and we should be alert to His working in our lives, even those times when we don't understand or when He seems far away.

 When we think how quickly Israel's joy in hearing that Cyrus allowed them to return to their homeland and supported them in the rebuilding of the Temple faded, how important it is that we do not allow the criticism and scorn of our immediate neighbours or the wider community to interfere in the good work that God is doing in our lives.
 How foolish to allow discouragement to adversely influence our Christian testimony.

-Heavenly Father, thank You for the many lessons we can learn from the history of Israel - from both their failures, when they doubted Your word, to their successes when they trusted Your promises.
-Help me to grow in grace and mature in the faith and keep me from allowing the circumstance of life to affect my faith in You.
+Heavenly Father, thank You for the many lessons I can learn from the history of Israel - from both their failures, when they doubted Your Word, to their successes when they trusted Your promises.
+Help me to grow in grace and mature in the faith, and keep me from allowing the circumstance of life to affect my faith in You.
 Thank You that You are always in control and that You are a faithful God Who keeps His promises.
-Thank You that Your mercies are new every morning and I pray that You would use me in the furtherance of the gospel for Your greater praise and glory - this I ask in Jesus' name, AMEN.
+Thank You that Your mercies are new every morning and I pray that You would use me in the furtherance of the gospel for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.